What Is a Personality Disorder? Definition, Causes, Effects

 Causes of Personality Disorders

-Experts don't have a clear understanding about the exact causes of personality disorders, but theorize that two related factors, which contribute to personality development, may also contribute to development of a disorder:
+Experts don't have a clear understanding of the exact causes of personality disorders, but theorize that two related factors, which contribute to personality development, may also contribute to the development of a disorder:

 - Genetic make-up